 The industrial sector is the second largest petroleum consuming sector and accounted for about 24% of all petroleum consumption in Delaware.
 The residential and commercial sectors, as well as electric utilities accounted for the remaining 8% of Delaware's petroleum consumption.
-Approximately 20% of Delaware households used petroleum products as their primary energy source for home heating.
+Approximately 18% of Delaware households used petroleum products (propane or fuel oil) as their primary energy source for home heating.

 Since the State of Delaware has no crude oil production, it relies on crude oil supplies largely delivered via the Delaware River.
 Petroleum is supplied to Delaware in crude state from Canada, South America, and Middle East.
 The Port of Delaware City receives crude oil that is delivered to the State's single medium-sized refinery.
-The refinery can process about 182,200 barrels of crude oil per calendar day and its production includes conventional and reformulated gasoline, low-sulfur diesel, home-heating oil.
-Other ports receiving crude oil by ship tanker or barge are located in Edgemoor, Claymont, and Wilmington.
+The refinery can process about 182,200 barrels of crude oil per calendar day during peak times and its production includes conventional and reformulated gasoline, low-sulfur diesel, homeheating oil.
+Other ports receiving crude oil by ship tanker or barge are in Edgemoor, Claymont, and Wilmington.
 The Port of Wilmington also includes a state-of-the-art bulk petroleum terminal and storage depot that handles heating oil, fuel oil, and other petroleum products that are shipped into the State.

-The Delaware City Refinery supplies petroleum products to regional markets and is connected to a distribution network that includes pipelines, barges, tankers, trucks, and railroads.
+The Delaware City Refining Corporation (subsidiary of PBF Energy) supplies petroleum products to regional markets and is connected to a distribution network that includes pipelines, barges, tankers, trucks, and railroads.
 Additional petroleum products are supplied to Delaware retail/wholesale locations via transport trucks loaded at the Port of Wilmington storage facility and also via trucks located at marine supplied terminal facilities along the Delaware River in Pennsylvania and New Jersey; and also from inland terminals supplied via private and common carrier pipeline networks.